bridgecrewio/checkov/docs/1.Introduction/Getting Started.md

   -l, --list            List checks
   -o [{cli,json,junitxml,github_failed_only}], --output [{cli,json,junitxml,github_failed_only}]
                         Report output format
-  --framework {cloudformation,terraform,kubernetes,all}
+  --quiet               in case of CLI output, display only failed checks --framework {cloudformation,terraform,kubernetes,all}
                         filter scan to run only on a specific infrastructure code frameworks